SaulCastel/e4cc-wiki/content/_index.md

 ---
-title: Welcome to Hinode!
+title: Welcome to the E4CC Wiki!
-description: A clean documentation and blog theme for your Hugo site based on Bootstrap 5.
+description: Look around or search for a specific topic
 thumbnail:
     url: /img/sunrise.jpg
     author: Harris Vo